Fitness for Trial

 If the person is permanently unfit for trial, the Court may make a forensic order (FO) or a treatment support order (TSO).
 The Mental Health Review Tribunal (Tribunal) will then review this order on a regular basis.

-A person's FFT will be reviewed:
+Whether a person is FFT will be reviewed:

-• for the first year after the Court hearing, a person's FFT will be reviewed approximately every 3 months.
+• for the first year after the Court hearing, approximately every 3 months.

-• after the first year (if still required), the person's FFT will be reviewed approximately every 6 months
+• after the first year (if still required), approximately every 6 months

 • on application by certain persons